sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

 And that's it!
 You should now be able to see the data persisted on the database.
 Turning off the server will not reset the data.

-# Final Notes
+## Final Notes

-As you can see, we didn't even change anything on the controller class.
-We simply added an implementation of the existing interface, then switched-out the existing one by injecting the new one to the already existing classes.
+As seen, we didn't even change anything on the controller class.
+I had to add an ID to the model though, I hope that's within the rules :wink:.

+But ultimately, we simply added an implementation of the existing interface, then switched-out the existing one by injecting the new one to the already existing classes.

 Also, let me reiterate here that when you have changes to the models, you have to re-apply Migrations by running the two commands mentioned in step 4.
 EF wants to prevent data loss when you update your schema.